intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Ecosystem Effects

-Once deviations become entrenched, it can be extremely difficult - if not impossible - to rectify the situation.
+From observing widely deployed protocols, it appears there are two stable points on the spectrum between being strict versus permissive in the presence of protocol errors:

+* If there is a majority of strict implementations, newer implementations will experience failures if they do not conform to the protocol and will fix them before deploying, adding a new strict implementation to the majority.

+* Conversely, if there is a majority of non-conformant implementations, newer implementations will accumulate protocol non-conformant deviations to the protocol in order to interoperate before they are deployed, adding a new non-conformant implementation to the majority.

-Interoperability requirements for protocol implementations are set by other deployments.
+This happens because interoperability requirements for protocol implementations are set by other deployments.
 Specifications and - where they exist - conformance test suites might guide the initial development of implementations, but implementations ultimately need to interoperate with deployed implementations.

 For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
 The cost of